jason-davey/studio/TECHNICAL_SPEC.md

 - **Risk Mitigation:**
     - No direct client-side modification of Firebase A/B tests or sensitive Remote Config parameters.
 Users are guided to the secure Firebase Console.
     - Generated JSON is for content; platform management for Firebase is separate.
-    - *(Future)* Firebase Auth (when implemented) will handle secure user authentication.
+    - *(Future / Paused)* Firebase Auth (when implemented) will handle secure user authentication.
 - **Compliance & Data Sovereignty:**
     - The app primarily handles content configuration.
     - Data entered by users for A/B Hero configs is stored in their browser's Local Storage.
     - Feedback data (if email provided) is currently handled via `mailto:` or console.
-    - *(Future)* User authentication data will be managed by Firebase Authentication.
+    - *(Future / Paused)* User authentication data will be managed by Firebase Authentication.
     - Firebase/Datadog data residency depends on their respective configurations.
     - Any production deployment must adhere to Greenstone's data governance policies.
 - **Legal:** The "free legal will" mentioned in example content is illustrative; actual legal product details are external to this tool's function.